 In carrying out its duties and responsibilities, the Nominating Committee will in principle have full, free and unrestricted access to the Company’s records, properties and personnel.
 The Nominating Committee may use the services of professional recruitment firms to source for the right candidate for directorship of sought independent professional advice.

-The Remuneration Committee shall consist of not less than three (3) members, wholly or mainly shall comprise of Non-Executive Directors.
+The Remuneration Committee shall consist of not less than three (3) members, Non-Executive Directors with a majority of which shall comprise Independent Directors.